harrywang/harrywang.github.io/_posts/2023-02-18-finetune-sd.md

 - Uncheck Cache Latents to save GPU - I need to uncheck this to avoid CUDA out of memory error on 2080Ti

 - Lora Weights not compatible with [kohya-ss/sd-webui-additional-networks](https://github.com/kohya-ss/sd-webui-additional-networks) - solved by [pulling from the `dev` branch](https://github.com/d8ahazard/sd_dreambooth_extension/issues/1020) (3/6/2023)

+- no need to use special tokens such as sks, ohwx, just use a common word, e.g., david-beckham, 3d-avatar

 ## Merge Models